 TEF Silver is awarded to institutions that deliver high-quality teaching, learning and outcomes for their students, and consistently exceed "rigorous national quality requirements" for higher education in the UK.
 Find out more about TEF.

 International Student Statistics

-- A dedicated International Recruitment Team and Visa Advisers support international students throughout the application process; and the International Office offers tailored support throughout their studies.
+- A dedicated International Recruitment Team and Visa Advisers support international students throughout the application process.

 - A meet and greet service is offered to students arriving by plane, train or coach, and the International Welcome Lounge helps new students settle in.

 - International students are invited to attend a range of trips, tours and events in Bristol and further afield during their first term.

 - Students who do not have English as their first language, or who do not have an internationally recognised English qualification, will need to provide evidence of their English language ability.

 - Different courses and programmes need different levels of language skills.
 The required English language profile is shown on the course/programme page on the university website.

 - The university offers pre-sessional courses in English language and academic skills, and courses for current students to improve their academic language.